 From October to December, Bridge Year participants receive eight to ten hours of intensive Indonesian language classes per week.
 Taught by experienced local instructors, classes are interactive and dynamic with frequent excursions into the city for hands-on practice.
 From December through March, language classes continue but with fewer required class hours.
 While language study might be initially challenging for participants, Indonesian is known as one of the most accessible languages in Asia.
 It is common for participants to develop a basic conversational competence of the language within a few weeks and students who are committed to language learning can anticipate an advanced degree of proficiency by the end of the program.
 For those students who are interested, classes are available in Javanese, the language that is most widely spoken on the island of Java.

 - United Cerebral Palsy Wheels for Humanity (UCP) was established in Indonesia in 2009 with the support of USAID and domestic human rights organizations.
 It is estimated that over 24 million Indonesians have a health concern that results in limited mobility – and that about 2.4 million require a wheelchair.
 UCP is the first organization of its kind in Indonesia to provide appropriately fitted wheelchairs for low-income children and adults and training for local wheelchair technicians.
 The organization also engages in political advocacy on behalf of people with disabilities.
-Volunteer opportunities may include assisting with outreach and training programs, research into wheelchair design, tech support, and administrative tasks.
+Community-engaged learning opportunities may include assisting with outreach and training programs, research into wheelchair design, tech support, and administrative tasks.

 - Sentra Advokasi Perempuan, Difabel dan Anak (SAPDA) is an organization that advocates for the rights of women with disabilities, with an emphasis on improving their access to education, healthcare, and employment.
 Through research, media campaigns, and political lobbying, SAPDA works to ensure that the rights of women and girls with disabilities are respected.
 The organization also operates a crisis center in Yogyakarta.
-Volunteer opportunities may include supporting research projects, working at the crisis center, or assisting with administrative tasks.
+Community-engaged learning opportunities may include supporting research projects, working at the crisis center, or assisting with administrative tasks.

 - The Dreamhouse provides education, housing, and extracurricular activities for children living on the streets of Yogyakarta.
 They seek to bring greater awareness to the issue of homelessness while equipping children with skills needed to more successfully navigate society.
-Volunteer opportunities with the Dreamhouse might include assisting with teaching, community outreach, event planning, and administrative tasks.
+Community-engaged learning opportunities with the Dreamhouse might include assisting with teaching, community outreach, event planning, and administrative tasks.

 - Rifka Annisa works toward a gender-just society that does not tolerate violence against women.
 The organization offers a variety of education programs aimed at preventing sexual violence, as well as legal and psychological counseling for survivors.
 Additionally, Rifka Annisa staff engage in research, training, and advocacy work.
-Volunteer opportunities may include assisting with translation, document editing, event planning, outreach programs, and administrative tasks.
+Community-engaged learning opportunities may include assisting with translation, document editing, event planning, outreach programs, and administrative tasks.

 Cultural Enrichment Activities